 - Training included camouflage and intelligence gathering

-Those other elements take a long time to train, and sometimes all you need is a soldier with an accurate rifle.
-Theorists believed the should be some kind of middle ground between the regular soldier and the sniper, a sharpshooter.
+Those other elements take a long time to train, and sometimes all you need is a soldier with an accurate rifle and the ability to see further.
+Theorists believed there should be some kind of middle ground between the regular soldier and the sniper.
+A sharpshooter, if you will.

 Again, the Germans were the first to it in World War II.